Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'If we live by the Spirit, let’s follow the Spirit as well.'
 (Galatians 5:25)
 - If the Spirit lies in you & you live in Christ, then you might was well take advantage of it by listening to His advice

+"If you let the Holy Spirit manifest His power in you, He will quicken your mortal body of flesh."
+- Question: What does life mean?
+What is so good about it?
+Why would I prioritize it over temporary impulses/pleasures?

+quicken = to endue with life

+"You do not have to live in the death of sin.
+God can quicken your spirit to new life:"